lelutin/puppet-asterisk/README.md

 ```

 Valid languages strings are the following (these are all based on debian
-package names for now -- either asterisk-prompt-X or asterisk-Y. the language
+package names for now -- either `asterisk-prompt-X` or `asterisk-Y`.
+The
-strings that start with core-sounds enable you to install language sounds in a
+language strings that start with `core-sounds` enable you to install language
-specific encoding to avoid the need for asterisk to recode it while feeding it
+sounds in a specific encoding to avoid the need for asterisk to recode it while
-to a device):
+feeding it to a device):

  * de
  * es-co